abpframework/abp/docs/en/UI/Angular/Card-Component.md

 # Card Component

-ABP Card component is a wrapper component for bootstrap card class.
+The ABP Card Component is a wrapper component for the Bootstrap card class.

 ## Usage

-ABP Card component is a built-in `ThemeSharedModule` component.
-If you imported shared module into your feature module, you don't need to do anything.
+ABP Card Component is a built-in `ThemeSharedModule` component.
+If you've imported a shared module into your feature module, you don't need to do anything.

 ```ts
 // my-feature.module.ts